15 Things Your Realtor Can't (or Won't) Tell You

 Many people want to be surrounded by others like them, whether that’s married or single individuals or those that follow a specific lifestyle.

-The problem is that it’s a form of discrimination, based on marital status, that your agent cannot participate in.
+The problem is that it’s a form of discrimination based on marital status, which your agent cannot perpetuate.

 Will my home’s value increase in the coming year?